motion/orbit/notes/next-umed.md

     - [ ] 🐛 for some reason observeOne commands are being resolved by both Syncers and Desktop process
       - check to be sure were not doing duplicate work there and fix if so
   - this should just go from client => desktop right?

+- [ ] syncers are choking up app speed

+  - [ ] simple throttle
+  - [ ] test to be sure you can add tabs when syncing is running and fix if not

 - settings panes fixes:
   - [ ] drive syncer not showing anything in their setting pane, some simple solutin we can discuss
   - [ ] settings pane are loading/reloading their content every time